deb-sahu/instant-camera/README.md

 ### Features

 - **Simple Integration**: Easily integrate camera functionality into your Flutter app with minimal setup.
-- **Customizable Interface**: Customize styles, text, background colors, and more to match your app's design theme.
+- **Customizable Interface**: Customize styles and features like Zoom Slider, Icon for Flash, Image Thumbnail and more to match your app's design theme.
 - **Gallery Integration**: Automatically saves captured images and videos to the device's gallery by default.
 - **Responsive Design**: Responsive layout design ensures compatibility across various screen sizes.
 - **User-Friendly**: Provides a user-friendly interface for capturing media content with intuitive controls.